wp-plugins/atcontent/readme.txt

 == Screenshots ==

 1. AtContent settings page.
 The arrow shows the first step: connection with your AtContent account.
 2. Plugin panel example.
-The button importing posts to AtContent is highlighted.
+The button syncing posts with AtContent is highlighted.
 3. AtContent publication wrapped in a widget.
-After importing all your posts must have the highlighted panel at the bottom.
+After syncing all your posts must have the highlighted panel at the bottom.
 4. Sample of a paid repost.
 It is needed to pay the article author for reposting his work.
 5. Sample of a paid publication.
 It is needed to pay the author before reading the full article or downloading a file.